-The Board of Directors of (hospital's name) requests your assistance in processing the enclosed application for designation as a Critical Access Hospital.
+The Board of Directors of (hospital's name) requests your assistance in processing the enclosed application for Access Hospital.
 This initiative was approved by the Board of Directors at its (date) meeting.
-A copy of the minutes of this meeting is attached.

-The Board of Directors and Hospital leadership has reviewed the completed application and support its submission.
-We have reviewed, understand and agree to the federal and state rules and regulations pertaining to the Critical Access Hospital program.
+A copy of the minutes of this me eting is attached.
+The Board of Directors and Hospital leadership has reviewed the c support its submission.
+We have reviewed, understand and agree to and regulations pertaining to the Critical Access Hospital program. the federal and state rules Sincerely, Chairman, Board of Directors

-Sincerely,

-Chairman, Board of Directors